Women in development: Concepts

 In Africa, one of the first to recognise the importance of women in farming was Hermann Baumann in 1928, with his classic article The Division of Work According to African Hoe Culture.
 Kaberry published a much-quoted study of women in the Cameroon in 1952, and empirical data on male and female activities was documented in Nigerian Cocoa Farmers published in 1956 by Galletti, Baldwin and Dina.

 Ester Boserup's pioneering Women's Role in Economic Development brought greater, attention to the importance of women's role in agricultural economies and the lack of alignment of development projects with this reality.

 In the preface to her book, Boserup wrote that "in the vast and ever-growing literature on economic development, reflections on the particular problems of women are few and far between".

 She showed that women often did more than half the agricultural work, in one case as much as 80%, and that they also played an important role in trade.

-In other countries, women were severely underemployed.
+In other countries, many women were severely underemployed.
 According to the 1971 census in India, women constituted 48.2% of the population but only 13% of economic activity.
 Women were excluded from many types of formal job, so 94% of the female workforce was engaged in the unorganized sector employed in agriculture, agro-forestry, fishery, handicrafts and so on.

 With growing awareness of women's issues, in the 1970s development planners began to try to integrate women better into their projects to make them more productive.

 The WID approach initially accepted existing social structures in the recipient country and looked at how to better integrate women into existing development initiatives.

 The straightforward goal was to increase the productivity and earnings of women.